Efficient Multiple-Robust Estimation for Nonresponse Data Under Informative Sampling: Introduction

 \section{Introduction}

-Survey sampling is a foundational pillar of modern statistics and social sciences by providing important information without the requirement for conducting a complete census \citep{Chambers2003, fuller09, heeringa2010, wu2020}.
-Although the history of survey sampling has deep roots in statistics, its evolution remains ongoing because adjustments in sampling methodologies are essential to accommodate shifts in privacy levels and other societal factors, which in turn renders the complex issue of nonresponse more serious.
+Survey sampling is a foundational pillar of modern statistics and the social sciences, providing crucial information without the need to conduct a complete census \citep[Chap.
+1]{Chambers2003, fuller09}.
+While the history of survey sampling is deeply rooted in the field of statistics, its development continues to evolve.
+Ongoing adjustments in sampling methodologies are essential to account for changes in privacy norms and other societal dynamics.
+These shifts have heightened the complexity and significance of addressing nonresponse.

-In surveys, data are typically collected through probability sampling, where the associated probabilities, the inverse of which are referred to as sampling weights, are provided with samples.
-These sampling weights are often constructed based on available covariates before outcome variables are sampled.
-In some cases, the sampled outcome variables are independent of the covariates when conditioned on the sampling weights, and the corresponding sampling mechanism is referred to as non-informative.
-However, some items exploited in designing sampling weights may not be accessible to data analysts.
-This creates a dependence between sampling weights and outcome variables, leading to what is known as informative sampling \citep{Pfeffermann1993, pferffermann09}.
-When a sampling mechanism is informative, the distribution of outcome variables among sampled units is different from that of the target population.
-Ignoring this type of sampling mechanism can lead to biased results.
-However, \citet{HT1952} and some other researchers \citep{Binder1983, hajek71} succeeded in eliminating selection bias by tuning sampling weights.
+Probability sampling, accompanied by sampling weights derived as the inverse of the selection probabilities, is the most commonly applied method in practice.
+These weights are typically determined based on available covariates prior to observing outcome variables.
+When sampling weights are independent of the outcomes given the available covariates, the sampling mechanism is referred to as non-informative.
+However, if analysts do not have access to some of these covariates, the weights may become dependent on the outcomes, resulting in informative sampling \citep{Pfeffermann1993, pferffermann09}.
+This dependence can distort the distribution of outcome variables among sampled units compared to the target population, potentially leading to biased estimates.
+Previous studies, including \citet{HT1952}, \citet{Binder1983}, and \citet[p.
+236]{hajek71}, have effectively addressed this selection bias by appropriately adjusting the sampling weights.

-However, simply adjusting sampling weights does not sufficiently compensate for bias arising from nonresponse.
-Therefore, it is crucial to model the response mechanism accurately to obtain an understanding of the causes of why an outcome variable is observed, as a misspecified response model can lead to biased estimation.
-The double-robust estimator proposed by \citet{kim14_dr} offers consistency when the response or outcome regression model is correctly specified, thereby mitigating the risk of model misspecification.
-This estimator was expanded by \citet{chen17_mr}, who introduced a multiple-robust estimator, allowing for multiple candidates for both the response and the outcome regression models.
+However, adjusting sampling weights alone is insufficient to counteract biases resulting from nonresponse.
+It is crucial to accurately model the response mechanism to understand why an outcome variable is observed; a misspecified model can lead to biased estimates.
+The double-robust estimator proposed by \citet{kim14_dr} ensures consistency provided that either the response or outcome regression model is correctly specified, thus mitigating the risk of misspecification.
+This methodology was further refined by \citet{chen17_mr}, who introduced a multiple-robust estimator capable of handling multiple model candidates for both the response and outcome regression models.